 But not anymore.
 Thanks to the rise of a new type of streaming service – called, appropriately enough, live TV streaming services – you can now watch National Geographic without cable (and a whole lot of other channels without cable, too).
 We’re talking live TV here: not clips, not on-demand shows, but a real, actual National Geographic live stream.

-These live TV streaming services have some distinct advantages over their cable counterparts.
+These live TV streaming services, also called “skinny bundles,” have some distinct advantages over their cable counterparts.
 Since they stream online, they can be viewed on lots of different devices – not just your TV.
 Load up one of these services on a Roku, Fire TV, or other streaming device, and you can easily watch on your big screen; opt for a mobile device or laptop instead, and you can watch on the go.

-There are no regional monopolies to worry about here, either, and the slimmed-down channel bundles (live TV streaming services are sometimes called “skinny bundles”) offer a just-the-hits menu of channels for a lot less than the bloated cable and satellite bundles cost.
+There are no regional monopolies to worry about here, either, and the slimmed-down channel bundles (which are why these services are sometimes called “skinny bundles”) offer a just-the-hits menu of channels for a lot less than the bloated cable and satellite bundles cost.
 Did we mention the free trials and lack of long-term contracts?

 Some of these live TV services include National Geographic, making them the perfect ways to watch National Geographic without cable.
 Let’s get to the know the ones that matter for our purposes.